 The difference between a good movie and a bad one in the bickering-romantic genre is the chemistry between the leads.
 I can categorically say that Doris and Rock had one of the best on screen chemistry if not the best (a tough statement to give with Tracy/Hepburn around).
 I think what they brought to the screen was more than just the romance.
 They brought out the gender struggle of the era to a crescendo by pitching a woman who was ladylike and yet feisty.

-generally casted as a woman standing against all
+was generally casted as a woman standing against

 railroad company in “It Happened to